Eswatini Privacy Centre

 When visitors use any products or functions in a TransUnion Site, we collect general internet data (including internet protocol ("IP") address, metadata, location data, date and time of the visit) and behavioural data, such as searches transactions and purchases.

-How long we keep personal data
+4. How long we keep personal information

-Simply put, we keep personal data for as long as necessary.
+Simply put, we keep personal information for as long as necessary.
 More technically, we retain it to fulfil the purpose(s) of its provision, to comply with applicable laws, and for as long as your consent to such purpose(s) remains valid after termination of our relationship.

 The Consumer Credit Act require we use credit information only for the provided maximum periods prescribed for credit scoring or credit assessment.

-Our legal basis for handling personal data
+5. Our legal basis for handling personal information

 Legitimate interests